dhinman262/ansible/revere/README.md

 # Provisioning for my new desktop machine revere

+First, I have to have Linux Mint 21 installed, a working network connection, and the revere ssh key installed on the box.

-To get the process started, run the bootstrap script:
+Then, run the bootstrap script:

 ```
 wget -qO - \